 Punishments for Failure to Register as a Sex Offender in Aurora, CO

 Failure to register as a sex offender is a class 1 misdemeanor if your prior conviction is a misdemeanor sex crime.
 Consequences can include 6 – 18 months in county jail and also a fine of up to $5,000.
 If the prior conviction was a felony sex crime, failure to register may result in a class 6 felony.
 Punishments can include 1 – 2 years in the Colorado Department of Corrections, as well as a fine of up to $100,000.
 Additionally, failing to register for a second time can be a class 5 felony.
 Sentencing parameters include 1 – 4 years in prison as well as a fine of up to $100,000.

 Aurora Attorney for Failure to Register as a Sex Offender

 Getting your life back together after a sex crime conviction is an especially treacherous endeavor.
 Difficulties with employment, the intrusive elements of probation / treatment, and also the social stigma of being a sex offender are significant hurdles.
 All of these restraints and requirements can lead to a lapse in judgement or forgetting to make that registration appointment altogether.
 Do not let a potential prison sentence be your reality.
 Instead, hire a skilled sex crimes attorney with a vast knowledge of the system and experience fighting to protect their client's freedoms.

 If you or someone you know has failed to register as a sex offender, be smart.
-Contact the skilled defense attorneys at O'Malley and Sawyer at 303-830-0880.
+Contact the skilled defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.